 Read on to find out!

 Can Cats Eat Aloe Plants?

-Let’s not beat around the bush; your cat should not be allowed to eat aloe plants as the ASPCA report that they are toxic to cats.
+Let’s not beat around the bush; your cat should not be allowed to eat aloe plants, as the ASPCA reports that they are toxic to cats.

 There are actually over 550 species of the aloe plant.
 In this article, we’ll be talking about the variant you’re most likely to know about.